Saturday, August 2, 2008

 (recorded at the Opéra Garnier, Paris )

-Beautiful Elisabeth Schwarzkopf played the part of Anne Trulove at the first performance, in Venice in 1951. ( I know that, like most Germans, she had trouble widh English "the" [za], but she conquered it eventually.)
+Beautiful Elisabeth Schwarzkopf played the part of Anne Trulove at the first performance, in Venice in 1951. ( Like most Germans, she had trouble widh English "the" [za], but she conquered it eventually.)

 Here is a taste of the text: